kmcd14/pands-project2021/README.md

 We can take closer look at the mean values for each variable with groupby.
 To filter by column, pass .groupby() the column you want to sort by (‘Species’ in this case) and follow it by the aggregate function - e.g. min, max, mean, count - you wish to perform.
 In the above picture mean is used.

-<u>The following images are visualisations of the above findings:</u>
+<u>We can use seaborn and matplotlib to visualise each record to help make observations on.
+The following images are visualisations of the above findings:</u>

 ![countplot](Images\count_plot.png)